Notable People

 TMZ's own "About" page still describes the core idea clearly.
 It says the site launched in 2005, rose fast after major exclusives, and altered entertainment news by changing how the public gets its information.
 The same page says Levin founded TMZ in 2005 and remains its executive producer as of 2026.

 That language can sound like self-congratulation, but there is substance behind it.
-TMZ became famous because it built a system: tips, legal vetting, fast posting, video distribution, television spin-offs, and a culture of treating entertainment stories as if they had real-time market value.
+TMZ became famous because it built a system: tips, legal vetting, fast posting, video distribution, television spin-offs, and a culture of treating entertainment stories as if they had immediate market value.

 That operational logic is Levin's actual legacy.